by-jp/www.byjp.me/content/posts/uncommon-time-telling/index.md

 Right now it is @395, [.beat time](https://en.wikipedia.org/wiki/Swatch_Internet_Time).

-Simply enough, there are 1,000 ".beats" in a day, written as a three digit whole number preceded by an `@` symbol. @0 occurrs at midnight in the UTC+1 timezone, which is the same timezone used by Swatch's headquarters in Biel, Switzerland uses (when it's not in daylight saving's time).
+Simply enough, there are 1,000 ".beats" in a day, written as a three digit whole number preceded by an `@` symbol. @0 occurrs at midnight in the UTC+1 timezone, which is the same timezone used by Swatch's headquarters in Biel, Switzerland (when it's not in daylight saving's time).

 Though it's not my favourite of these uncommon date/time-writing methods, I find it fascinating that it effectively used French revolutionary decimal time, and expressed a belief of what the internet would become that's so much more futuristic than the almost invisible mundanity it is today, 25 years later.